-Units of Credit: ELEC4122 is a 6 UoC course; we emphasis that 6 UoC means 6 UoC: the indicative student workload is 150 hr (i.e. 12 hr/wk), spread over the session.
+Units of Credit: ELEC4122 is a 6 UoC course; we emphasis that 6 UoC means 6 UoC: the indicative student workload is 150 hr (i.e. 13 hr/wk), spread over the entire term.
 Of course, the amount of work you actually choose to do depends upon your ambition and your ability.

-Classes: ELEC4122 has 5 timetabled class hours, but you average only 4 hours / week.
+Classes: ELEC4122 has several timetabled class hours, but you total 48 hours.
 Lecture classes begin in Week 1 and run every week, though not always for 2 hrs.
-The 2-hr seminar classes meet 11 times, beginning in week 2.
+The 2-hr seminar classes meet 10 times, beginning in week 1.
 The 1-hr tutorial classes run from week 2 to week 7.
-The 2-hr activity class only occurs in Week 1.
+The 2-hr activity class only occurs in Weeks 1 & 3.
 A full list of the classes is available on myunsw.

-You must attend the same seminar & tutorial classes all session.
+You must attend the same seminar & tutorial classes all sterm.